pqabelian/abelian-community-website/docs/guide/mining/gpu-pool.md

 Please refer to the Abelian Software Basics documentation to understand the software architecture and how to choose between SOLO mining or joining a mining pool.

-Visit the Abelian official website's download page to download the [Abelian GPU Mining Pool Client](/downloads/latest#abelian-gpu-mining-pool-client).
+Visit the Abelian official website's download page to download the [Abelian GPU Mining Client](/downloads/latest#abelian-gpu-mining-pool-client).
 To interact with other miners, developers, and users, join the [official Discord server](https://discord.com/invite/5rrDxP29hx).

 All operations are performed via the Command Line Interface (CLI).
 For Linux, open the terminal; for Windows, open PowerShell or any shell application of your choice.